kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/assemble_XeonPhi/assemble_XeonPhi_LAB.md

 As you work through this lab your should read about the software are using by generating and reading the help menus.

-To find out more about the parameters for "AssembleT.pl" run "perl ~/transcriptome-and-genome-assembly/KSU_bioinfo_lab/AssembleT/AssembleT.pl -man" or visit its manual at https://github.com/i5K-KINBRE-script-share/transcriptome-and-genome-assembly/tree/master/KSU_bioinfo_lab/AssembleT/AssembleT_MANUAL.md.

 ###Step 1: Clone the Git repositories

 ```